 You should consult an accountant to get a realistic idea of what your life will look like financially post-divorce.
 Then, start budgeting early.
 On that note, keep track of how you're planning to pay for post-divorce expenses.
 Paying for your new life with cash will look different than paying for it with an investment account you need to pay taxes on, for example.

-At the Law & Mediation Firm of Klueck & Hoppes, APC, we help clients navigate the property division process.
+At Family Law San Diego, we help clients navigate the property division process.

 To schedule a consultation with our firm, please contact us online or via phone at (619) 577-4900.